More on Maximally Permissive Similarity Control of Discrete Event Systems: Saturated -automata

 $(\ref{def-S arrow new}-c)$ for any $W\in A$, $\sigma\in \Sigma$ and $W'\in N(W,\sigma)$, if $W$ is reachable in $\mathcal{A}$ and $W\stackrel{\sigma}{\longrightarrow}$, then, there exists $W''\in N(W,\sigma)$ such that $W\stackrel{\sigma}{\longrightarrow} W''$ and $W''\subseteq W'$. \end{myDef}

+From the counterexample in Section 3, it can be observed that when the specifications and plants are modeled as automata with infinite states, the sets like $N(W,\sigma)$ may also be infinite, so that it is not guaranteed that there exist minimal elements in it.
+To make up for this deficiency, the condition $(\ref{def-S arrow new}-c)$ relaxes the requirements for minimal attributes of $\sigma$-successor states in the clause $(\ref{def-S arrow old}-c)$.
+It is not difficult to see that, for $N(W,\sigma)$ without infinite decreasing chains, $(\ref{def-S arrow old}-c)$ provides a way to realize $(\ref{def-S arrow new}-c)$.

 The reader will find that the notion above enables us to capture the structural requirements that supervisors and maximally permissive ones need to meet, respectively.
 Intuitively, the saturation conditions (sistate) and $(\ref{def-S arrow new}-c)$ require a saturated $(G,R)$-automaton to contain sufficient initial states and transitions, which stems from our motivation that saturated automata will be treated as a class of maximally permissive supervisors.
+By the way, the automaton $(G,R)^\uparrow$ is not always a $(G,R)$-automaton, e.g., considering the one given in Example \ref{example-couter example}, which doesn't satisfy the clause $(\ref{def-S arrow new}-a)$ in Definition \ref{def-S arrow new} because the reachable state $W$ contains the pair $(x,z_1)$ with $x\stackrel{\sigma}{\longrightarrow}$ and $\sigma\in \Sigma_{uc}$ but $W\stackrel{\sigma}{\not\longrightarrow}$.